 This script generates no output by default.
-All (stdout and stderr) is
+All (stdout and stderr) is logged to /p4/N/logs/p4verify.log.

 The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.